Allergy Awareness for Nail Technicians

 Firstly why do allergies happen?

-In our industry, gel polish or BIAB allergies typically present themselves as red, bumpy, scaly, itchy, or swollen skin at the point of contact.
+In our industry, gel polish or Builder Gel allergies typically present themselves as red, bumpy, scaly, itchy, or swollen skin at the point of contact.
 Dermatitis often occurs on the hands, fingers, wrists, face, and neck.
 Nail technicians who develop allergies may experience a much worse reaction with continuous exposure, which can include pulpitis, cutaneous fissures, subungual hyperkeratosis, onycholysis, and nail dystrophy.
 Rarely, paresthesia, urticaria (hives), or upper respiratory tract symptoms may occur.

 What allergens are in the nail industry?

-How to prevent these nail allergies?
+How to help prevent these nail allergies?

-Research all ingredients used in your salon before use to determine if they contain any potential triggers for allergies or sensitivities.
+Research all ingredients used in your salon before use to determine if they contain any potential triggers for allergies or sensitivities. - This article explaining the risks of nail products and why HONA ultimately only offer Hypoallergenic products is worth a quick read.

 Avoid products with a high percentage of acrylates and methacrylates that cannot be properly cured.
+You may find clients do not need certain products used on them so exposing them is an unnecessary risk - Check out our article on prescriptive manicures)

 Use trusted brands with a good reputation for safety standards and quality control of their formulas, especially when choosing builder gels or gel polishes with synthetic chemicals linked with allergies.